New Era Cap Company: History

 In 1920, Ehrhardt Koch borrowed $5,000 from his aunt and started his own cap company, the E. Koch Cap Company.
+A year later he changed the name to New Era Cap.
 Production started on the third floor of 1830 Genesee Street in Buffalo, New York.
 The company started with 14 employees, including Ehrhardt's sister Rose and Joe Amerien, a colleague of Ehrhardt's from their previous employer, Miller Brothers.
 In 1920, the company produced 60,000 caps.

 In 1934, New Era began producing caps for the Cleveland Indians, which became their first Major League Baseball (MLB) contract.
 In 1954, the company's fitted pro cap was modernized, redesigned, and named the 59Fifty, aka the "Brooklyn Style" cap, by Harold Koch, who introduced many design improvements and innovations while head of New Era.
 The business originally focused on making men's Gatsby caps, which were popular at the time.
 By 1965, New Era was supplying caps to about half of the then-20 MLB teams.

 In 1993, New Era was granted the first exclusive license with the MLB to produce the on-field baseball caps for all of its (then 28, now 30) teams.
 In 2001, Chris Koch was named CEO.
 In the 2010s, while New Era had long been associated with baseball, the company focused on delving into football and other sports leagues.
 Starting in 2012, New Era acquired full exclusive sideline rights for the National Football League (NFL).

 In 2013, New Era signed with Australian cricket's Big Bash League as their official cap provider.
 New Era signed an additional deal in 2015 with Manchester United.
-In 2017, New Era signed exclusive rights for National Basketball Association (NBA) on-court products.
+In 2016, New Era was named the official authentic headwear provider of the National Basketball Association (NBA), Women’s National Basketball Association (WNBA) and NBA G League (at the time known as the D-League).